When you moved in, you fell in love with the fun little DIY projects. You refinished your cabinets, and voilà,—an instant makeover.

 How to Remove Floor Tiles in the Bathroom

 Since moisture seepage is one reason tiles loosen, it’s not surprising to find them on the bathroom floor.

 The problem with ignoring loose bathroom or shower floor tiles is what happens to the subfloor, or substrate underneath.
-Unchecked, moisture seeping under floor tiles can cause structural damage.
+Unchecked, moisture seeping behind or under any types of bathroom tiles can cause structural damage.
 You may also end up with mold growing under the shower.

 With a bit of patience, you can fix a loose floor tile.

 First, remove the grout around the tile.
 This is where you’ll need the hammer and chisel.
 You may want hearing protection and safety glasses as well.